jnozzi/cocoadev.com/markdown/SolutionToNSSearchFieldWrapping.md

 Interesting.
 After installing the formatter, I only had to set the wrapping and scrolling programmatically.
 What else might there be that is undreamt of in my philosophy?

 *I don't know.
-Why don't you drag an General/NSSearchField into a custom view in IB and find out?*
+Why don't you drag an NSSearchField into a custom view in IB and find out?*

 Because that wouldn't adequately explain why a search field instantiated in code does not behave the same way but only provide another somewhat Rubegoldbergian way to put the search field into the toolbar in IB while being (potentially) less Rubegoldbergian in not forcing one to write the formatter.
 Sounds like another case of "you pays yer pittance and picks yer poison".